-Russell Hilliard, PhD, LCSW, LCAT, MT-BC, CHRC is the Senior VP, Patient Experience & Staff Development at Seasons Hospice & Palliative Care based out of Chicago, IL and the Founder of the Center for Music Therapy in End of Life Care.
-His research, advocacy, and consultation have resulted in the development of first-time music therapy programs in hospices throughout the nation, thereby creating many new music therapy positions.
+Russell Hilliard, PhD, LCSW, LCAT, MT-BC, CHRC the Senior VP of Key Initiatives at Seasons Hospice & Palliative Care and the Founder of the Center for Music Therapy in End of Life Care.
+His research, advocacy, and consultation have resulted in the development of first- time music therapy programs in hospices throughout the US, China, Thailand, and Korea.
 He is the author of the text, Hospice and Palliative Care Music Therapy: A Guide to Program Development and Clinical Care, and his research has been published in a wide variety of scholarly journals.
+He has also authored several book chapters in leading texts on end of life care.
+His new book, Heartsongs: Pediatric Palliative Care Music Therapy will be available in early 2020.
 Dr. Hilliard has provided keynote addresses for healthcare conferences and is a frequent presenter at professional conferences worldwide.

 Patient Engagement in Cancer Care